alttch/busrt/docs/rpc_blocking.rst

 .. contents::

-When used in blocking mode, RPC executes frame handler in the primary frame processing loop and waits until its completed.
+When used in blocking mode, RPC executes frame handlers in the primary frame processing loop and waits until its completed.

 This guarantees correct ordering of event processing and is highly recommended